iiBezirillo/COMP3000-Computing-Project/README.md

 COPYRIGHT WARNING:
 NO ONE ELSE CAN RE-DISTRIBUTE MY GAME ON ANY PLATFORM.
-IF YOU WANT TO UPLOAD ANY KIND OF MUSIC/SOUNDS ON ANY WEBSITE YOU WILL HAVE TO SEE ASK/SEE WHAT LICENCE IT FALLS UNDER.
+IF YOU WANT TO UPLOAD ANY KIND OF MUSIC/SOUNDS ON ANY WEBSITE YOU WILL HAVE TO ASK/SEE WHAT LICENCE IT FALLS UNDER.

 ________________________________________________________________________________________________________